pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 Benchmarking Environment
 ''''''''''''''''''''''''

-Our benchmarks are conducted on AWS instances equipped with AMD GPUs.
-This setup allows us to fully utilize the massive parallel processing capabilities of GPUs, which are particularly well-suited for the highly parallelizable task of matrix multiplication.
-By using GPUs, we can efficiently handle the large datasets and intensive computations required by our 16,384 × 16,384 matrix multiplication task.
+Our benchmarks run on a system with dual AMD EPYC 7713 64-Core Processors and 1 TB RAM, utilizing a single AMD MI250 GPU for matrix multiplication.
+While the CPUs handle matrix initialization and transposition in our C implementation, we focus our measurements on the GPU's performance during 16,384 × 16,384 matrix multiplications.
+This approach, used in both our PyTorch and C implementations, isolates GPU performance and allows for consistent comparison across different programming paradigms.
+We report the achieved TFLOPs for the GPU-accelerated multiplication phase, making the host system's specifications less relevant to the benchmark results.

 *Code Structure and Organization*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^